KuyaGit/dataanalyticsfinals/README.md

 ## Significance of the Study
 Unemployment rate has had several noticeable effects on the Philippines over the years.
 Since 2014, the unemployment rate has been declining until 2019.
 In 2019, the unemployment rate in the Philippines was at approximately 2.24 percent and on a steady downward trend from 3.6 percent in 2014.
 To solve this issue, the proponents proposed a title that aims to develop an employment status of the citizens of the Philippines that will give information on how affected our Filipino workers are.
 The submitted data, which is presented in this proposed study, will be used as the foundation for applying potential fixes to the stated issue.
 This project will provide a variety of data sets exemplifying the unemployment rate in the Philippines.
 This research will be useful for the following purposes:

-The Students.
-For those students who will be needing data that may be found from the project.
-This will allow them to have a thorough understanding of the Philippines unemployment rate between 2012-2019.

-The Professors.
-For professors who will be teaching about the unemployment rate in the Philippines through the years.
-The information collected in the project can  be utilized in their courses.

 The Government.
 For selected government officials who will be needing data that they may use to projects related to unemployment rate.

+Job Seekers and Workers: Current and future job seekers can benefit from a thorough understanding of the employment landscape presented in this research.
+The insights and conclusions drawn can provide valuable information for individuals seeking employment opportunities and making informed career decisions.

 The Private and public sectors.
 For selected private and public sectors who will be needing data that may be used for their future projects.
 It can act as a general framework and foundation for figuring out which solutions should probably be given priority.